Link to Home Page for: ESL YesYesYes SiSiSi OuiOuiOui DaDaDa JaJaJa TakTakTak OoOoOo! Dot-Com

 1. Ron's original ESL site (rong-chang.com) This is one of the earliest, most comprehensive, and most popular ESL sites.
 (Try this--go to google.com and type ESL into the [search bar].
 What site do you see?!)
+It has more than 1,000 short stories with audio, almost 2,000 short dialogues with audio, and thousands of exercises.
 And, it's one of our two sister sites.

 2. Ron's second ESL site (eslfast.com) (And our other sister site.)
-The same 365 stories/exercises that we have on eslyes.com, plus practice speaking with talking robots, Ask Expert Teacher, and more!
+It has almost the same content as rong-chang.com, plus you can practice speaking with talking robots, Ask Expert Teacher, and more!

 3. Dave's ESL Cafe (eslcafe.com) Dave's ESL Cafe is "the Internet's meeting place for ESL and EFL teachers and students from around the world!"
 His site includes slang, podcast, chat, jobs, teacher and student forums, and more.

 4. Randall's ESL Cyber Listening Lab (esl-lab.com) Sharpen your ear with hundreds of listening and vocabulary exercises, plus links to Randall's six (!) other web sites.

 5. Using English (usingenglish.com) "A large collection of English as a Second Language (ESL) tools & resources for students, teachers, learners and academics, covering the full spectrum of ESL, EFL, ESOL, and EAP subject areas."
 This site includes tests, quizzes, and more than 3,000 idioms.

 6. Activities for ESL/EFL Students (a4esl.org) Thousands of contributions from teachers, including tests, puzzles, exercises, bilingual quizzes, and iPhone/iPod.
 A project of The Internet TESL Journal.